 Students are not charged for normal wear and tear on materials.
-They are charged, however, for any water damage, animal damage, drawing and/or scribbling, and pages damaged by younger siblings.
+They will be charged for any water damage, animal damage, drawing and/or scribbling, and pages damaged by siblings or others.
+Fines are levied for all lost or damaged materials at the time they are lost or damaged.

-Once a child has reached \$15.00 in book fines, they will no longer be able to check out any books.
 Library privileges will resume when the fine begins to be paid or books are returned.
 A payment plan can be established to pay fines.